 The Amended and Restated 1999 Equity Incentive Plan (formerly known as the Immunex Corporation 1999 Stock Option Plan) (the "1999 Plan") was assumed pursuant to the terms of the merger agreement between the Company and Immunex Corporation which was approved by the Company's stockholders in May 2002.
 The plan was previously approved by Immunex Corporation's shareholders.
 The 1999 Plan consists of two articles - Article I which governs awards granted prior to July 15, 2002 (the "Restatement Date") and Article II which governs awards granted on or after the Restatement Date.
 As the terms of options grants made pursuant to the 1999 Plan going forward are governed exclusively by Article II of the plan, the following is a description of the material provisions of Article II of the 1999 Plan.
-This description is qualified in its entirety by reference to the 1999 Plan are substantially similar to those of Article II of the 1993 Plan are deemed to be replaced with references to the 1999 Plan, as applicable):
+This description is qualified in its entirety by reference to the 1999 Plan itself, which was filed as an exhibit to the Company's Form S-8 dated July 16, 2002.
+Except as described below, the material provisions of Article II of the 1999 Plan are deemed to be replaced with references to the 1999 Plan, as applicable):